Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

 where $P_{4,q}\left(p_{T}\right)$ is the polynomial of degree four and is taken to be

-for $u$ quarks in $p_{T}$ range {[}0,3{]} GeV and
+for $u$ quarks in $p_{T}$ range {[}0,3{]} GeV/$c$ and

-for $c$ quarks in $p_{T}$ range {[}0,10{]} GeV, respectively. $\mathcal{A}_{q}$ is the normalization.
+for $c$ quarks in $p_{T}$ range {[}0,10{]} GeV/$c$, respectively. $\mathcal{A}_{q}$ is the normalization.
 Following Eqs. (\ref{eq:fmz}) and (\ref{eq:fbz}), the ratio of directly produced $\Lambda_{c}^{+}$ to directly produced $D^{0}$ is

 We see that the $p_{T}$ dependence of the ratio is controlled by two terms.
 The first term is $\sqrt{p_{T}}$ which increases the ratio with $p_{T}$.
 The second term is the exponential term which monotonically decreases with $p_{T}$.
-The competition between two terms leads to that the ratio increases at small $p_{T}$ and then reaches the peak at $p_{T}\approx3$ GeV and decreases for larger $p_{T}$.
-Taking the decay contribution into account only slightly changes the shape of the ratio.
+The competition between two terms leads to that the ratio increases at small $p_{T}$ and then reaches the peak at $p_{T}\approx3$ GeV/$c$ and decreases for larger $p_{T}$.
+We emphasize that this non-monotonic $p_T$ dependence of the $\Lambda_{c}^{+}/D^{0}$ ratio essentially comes from the non-monotonic shape of quark distribution $dn/dp_Tdy$, see Figs. \ref{fig1} and \ref{fig2}.
+The $p_{T}$ spectrum of baryon is the product of $p_{T}$ spectra of three quarks, which is the third power of quark's non-monotonic shape with $p_{T}$.
+The $p_{T}$ spectrum of meson is the product of that of quark and that of antiquark, which is the square of quark's non-monotonic shape with $p_{T}$.
+Therefore, the $\Lambda_{c}^{+}/D^{0}$ ratio has the non-monotonic $p_{T}$ dependence and it is a general property of baryon/meson ratio in QCM.
+In addition, taking the decay contribution into account only slightly changes the shape of the ratio.

-In heavy-ion collisions, the light quark spectra at low $p_{T}$ exhibit the thermal feature, i.e. $f_{l}\left(p_{T}\right)=dn/dp_{T}\propto p_{T}\exp[-\sqrt{p_{T}^{2}+m^{2}}/T]$.
+In heavy-ion collisions, the light quark spectra at low $p_{T}$ exhibit the thermal feature, i.e. $f_{l}^{(n)}\left(p_{T}\right)=dn/dp_{T}\propto p_{T}\exp[-\sqrt{p_{T}^{2}+m^{2}}/T]$.
 Therefore, the first term that controls the increase of the baryon/meson ratio is $p_{T}$ instead of $\sqrt{p_{T}}$ and the ratio can reach higher peak value at ``intermediate'' $p_{T}$ in heavy-ion collisions, which had been observed for light-flavor hadrons such as $p/\pi$, $\Lambda/K_{s}^{0}$ and $\Omega/\phi$ \cite{Abelev:2013vea,Abelev:2013xaa,Abelev:2014uua,Abelev:2006jr,Abelev:2007rw}.

 The $\Lambda_{c}^{+}/D^{0}$ spectrum ratio in Eq. (\ref{eq:rLD}) is also influenced by the yield ratio $N_{\Lambda_{c}^{+}}/N_{D^{0}}$ which describes the global production of $\Lambda_{c}^{+}$ relative to $D^{0}$.
 We illustrate this point by the ratio of the $p_{T}$-integrated cross section of $\Lambda_{c}^{+}$ to that of $D^{0}$.
 Using Eqs. (\ref{eq:nmi}) and (\ref{eq:nbi}) and taking the strong and electromagnetic decays into account we have